django-cms/django-filer/docs/validation.rst

 This validator rejects any SVG file that contains the bytes ``<script`` or ``javascript:``.
 This probably is a too strict criteria, since those bytes might be part of a legitimate say string.
-The above code is a simplification the actual code also checks for occurences of event attribute like ``onclick="..."``.
+The above code is a simplification the actual code also checks for occurrences of event attribute like ``onclick="..."``.

 .. note::